PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 * Default is 5 (aka 5%)

 Use `/Vis` or `/Plot` to visualize the dynamic time warping results for each aligned frame
+* Shows interactive plots in a new window
+* Zoom in by drawing square box using the middle mouse button; alternatively, use Ctrl + Alt + Left Mouse Button
+* Zooom out by double clicking with the middle mouse button; alternatively, double click with Ctrl + Alt + Left Mouse Button

 Use `/SavePlot` or `/SavePlots` to create a .png file visualizing dynamic time warping offsets for each frame

 Use `/Debug` to show additional debug messages at the console

 By default, the processing options will be included in the alignment stats file (Dataset_stats.txt).
-This can be disabled with `/WO:False`
+* This can be disabled with `/WO:False` or `/WriteOptions:False`

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf`
 * Define options using the format `ArgumentName=Value`